 Got a name in mind that’s available?
 You can reserve it with the state for a fee.
-If you want to avoid the headache of paperwork, use our name reservation service to secure it before someone else does.

 While we’re on the topic of names, now’s the time to think about your domain name.
 Take a look to see whether the domain name you want is available and aligns with your business name.
 When you find one that fits your needs, use ZenBusiness’s domain registration service to secure one so you can start building your online presence.

 A registered agent is a person or entity selected by the corporation to receive service of process and communication from the state.
 To be a registered agent in Washington:

 While you can act as your own registered agent, there are disadvantages to consider:

 Corporations will often work with a registered agent service as it allows them more freedom and less worry.
 ZenBusiness can put you in touch with our registered agent partners in the state.

 Washington requires that your Articles of Incorporation include the following: